dgiese/dustcloud/devices/xiaomi.vacuum/UPDATE-howto.md

 ## Hint:
 There is a automatic tool to do the rooting and flashing.
 Look in the subfolders.

+## Warning:
+Do not flash Gen2 firmware to Gen1, and vice versa!

 ## Preparation
 1. Install [python-miio](https://github.com/rytilahti/python-miio) (python3!)
 1. Install ccrypt(apt-get install ccrypt)